felixlopz/hubrise-test-task/content/apps/uber-eats/en/pull-catalog.md

   description: Find out how to pull your Uber Eats menu into a HubRise catalog, how items and options are converted, and which features are supported.
 ---

 With Uber Eats Bridge, you can pull your Uber Eats  menu into a HubRise catalog.

 This can be useful if you want to:

 - Create a backup of your Uber Eats  menu.
-- Edit your Uber Eats menu in HubRise Catalog Manager, an app included in your HubRise subscription, and push it back to Uber Eats or other platforms including Deliveroo and Just Eat.
+- Edit your Uber Eats menu in HubRise Catalog Manager, to inclure ref codes for instance.
+For more information, see [Catalog Manager](/apps/catalog-manager).
+- To populate a HubRise catalog which will be pushed into other apps, including other food delivery platforms such as Uber Eats and Just Eat.

+## Populate a HubRise Catalog

 To pull your Uber Eats menu into a HubRise catalog, follow these steps: